AgentJay/bootstrap_barrio_biopama/README.md

-# RIS_Alpha
+# bootstrap_barrio_biopama
-The test bed for the Main RIS
+The theme for the Global RIS